IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

     (Required for new resource) A name for the HPCS instance

-  units (True, int, None)
-    (Required for new resource) The number of operational crypto units for your service instance

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are `public-and-private`, `private-only`.

   tags (False, list, None)
     None

+  plan (True, str, None)
+    (Required for new resource) The plan type of the HPCS Instance

+  service (False, str, hs-crypto)
+    The name of the service offering `hs-crypto`

+  failover_units (False, int, None)
+    The number of failover crypto units for your service instance

-  admins (True, list, None)
+  signature_threshold (True, int, None)
-    (Required for new resource) Crypto Unit Administrators
+    (Required for new resource) Signature Threshold Value

   id (False, str, None)